 The “landline” bit is a red herring, you need a phone line that has a socket type connection like BT’s or B4RN’s which is not available on a mobile phone hence the “landline” tag.
 Yes you need a phone line to be able to access the Sky services BUT it can be a B4RN phone line not a BT one.
 That will work in exactly the same way with a B4RN system.
 There is a small box that has one or two phone sockets on it.
 You plug your sky lead into one of the sockets and then plug your phone into the empty socket on the Sky cable.
 A B4RN VoIP line will look exactly the same to Sky as a BT...Read More

 When we start our own voip service we will supply a one hour electricity backup in your home, and generators in the hubs, so yes you can, if you choose to, dispense with your phone line.
-In the interim people are either using their mobiles because they only needed their landlines for the old broadband, or if they do require a landline number they can use any provider.
+In the interim people are either using their mobiles because they only needed their landlines for the old broadband, or if they do require a landline number they can use any VoIP provider.
 Many have chosen Vonage, and this costs £7 a month with all your calls free.
 The activation fee is waived for B4RN customers, so all you pay for is £5 delivery of the little box you plug your phone into.
-More technical...Read More
+You no longer...Read More